 You’ve announced your engagement and chosen venue, booked the photographer (hopefully Keltic Rose Photography) and now you start looking for the most beautiful dress.

-Usually the bride arranges to comes in to the Bridal Wishes Boutique studio in Denton Holme, Carlisle around 8 months before the wedding which gives the dress time to be made and then altered to fit.
-Usually Adele recommends the bride comes with a small party, if possible a maximum of two people, as too many opinions can make it very confusing for the bride to decide.
+Usually, the bride arranges to comes in to see us 8 months before the wedding which gives the dress time to be made and then altered to fit.
+We recommend the bride comes with a small party, if possible a maximum of two people.
+Fewer opinions can make it easier for the bride to decide and leads to a really enjoyable wedding dress shopping experience.

 On arriving Adele like to get to know the bride, the wedding details and the style or images the bride has in mind.
 There are so many different styles and often the shape of the bride’s body will determine what works for her.
-If a bride is looking to lose a lot of weight before the wedding (for example 4 or 5 stone) then what suits them now might not suit when they have lost the weight as their body shape will change.
+Brides that are looking to lose quite a few stones in weight should consider what type of dress will suit their new look as their body shape will change.
 Where possible it is best to lose the weight then arrange your first meeting.

 From left to Right – Ball gown, Princess, Trumpet/Fit and flare, Trumpet/Fit and Flare, A-line, Princess